HetorusNL/tapl/README.md

 Two compilers are created:

 - compyler: the bootstrapping compiler, written in python
-- compiler: the compiler written in TAPL, compiled using compyler
+- tapl/taplc/compiler: the compiler/REPL written in TAPL, compiled using compyler

 ## Usage